codyzu/cpinfo19-site/m5/react-weather.md

    ```

    - Notice we bind the input `value` and `onChange` properties to our state and a handler function that sets the state.
-   - We also write our our event handler for the forms `onSubmit` event.
+   - We also write our event handler for the forms `onSubmit` event.
 This handler doesn't do anything useful for now.
 It also calls `preventDefault()` to avoid the page refreshing when the user clicks on the Search button.

 1. Test the `SearchBar` in Chrome.
 Note that the search value is logged to the developer tools console.